SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_node_segment.md

   This value is obtained by counting unique Core MAC associations from the RPD CCAP Cores table (MIB OID: 1.3.6.1.4.1.4491.2.1.30.1.1.4.1.12) and the RPD RPM Cores table (Vecima RPM Apigee: rpd/mac-address;rpd/ccap-cores/ccap-core/state).

 - **US ICFR AVG**: Calculated.
-Total number of ICFR from US channels associated to the CMs connected to the node, divided by the total number of channels.
+Total number of ICFR from US channels associated with the CMs connected to the node, divided by the total number of channels.

   Acquired from the "cmIcfr" metric name in the "UpstreamScQamChannelInfo" metric group from the Kafka topic.